 After determining that the LOLE criterion would be exceeded beginning in 2020, the LOLE for the bulk power system for those years was calculated with two additional parameters.
 The first additional parameter is NYCA Thermal with all NYCA internal transfer limits set at thermal (not voltage) limits to determine whether the system was adequate to deliver generation to the loads.
-The second parameter check, the NYCA Free Flow, was performed with all NYCA internal transfer limits removed.
-Table 4-9 below presents a summary of the LOLE results for the RNA study case and the free flow sensitivity.
-In general, an LOLE result above 0.1 days per year indicates that additional resources are required to maintain reliability and indicates that there are Reliability Needs.
-The results indicate the first definitive year of need for resource adequacy is 2020 for the RNA base case.
-The first year of need for the free flowing sensitivity case is beyond 2022, and therefore there is no statewide deficiency.
+The second parameter, the NYCA Free Flow, was performed with all NYCA internal transfer limits removed.
+Table 4-9 presents a summary of the results.